 During the study, subjects with a past association with drug abuse are placed in a PET.
-They are shown images of drug taking in a video, where researchers noted some activity in the limbic system.
-A part of the brain supporting numerous functions, such as behaviour, emotion and long-term memory.
-During drug scenes in the video, the section of the limbic system called the amygdala would illuminate, denoting signs of craving.
+They are shown images of drug-taking in a video, where researchers noted some activity in the limbic system.
+A part of the brain supports numerous functions, such as behaviour, emotion and long-term memory.
+During drug scenes, the section of the limbic system called the amygdala would illuminate, denoting signs of craving.

 What Are Triggers?

 A phenomenon known as associative learning is where an image or a sound associated with an addictive substance may build up your anticipation, making you ready and eager to take drugs or use alcohol, or whatever you may be addicted to.
 If you are battling a substance abuse disorder, it is not uncommon for images or sounds linked to your addiction to trigger a craving.

 There are instances where looking at pictures of drug paraphernalia, such as bongs, silver foil, and burned spoons, can cause sense memory.
 This can also apply to hearing specific sounds, like a ring pull, a drink can decompress, or a wine bottle opening can make you recall using addictive substances.
 This can be enough to put you in the mood to imbibe once more by bringing on your cravings.

 How Long Do Alcohol Cravings Last?